 The following cables are available as optional accessories:

 1. CAI 302 Cable

-Connects all models of Cambridge 302 with Oudie.
+Connects all models of Cambridge 302 with Oudie 2 only.
 This is a direct cable from CAI to Oudie which provides both power and data communication between Oudie and CAI 302.

 2. LX Cable